“You have to spend money to make money.”

 But you’d be surprised how many SMEs neglect many areas of their marketing, dismissing them as too expensive to maintain or just a waste of time.

 Though not all businesses can afford to place ads, online or otherwise, they can use social media to their advantage.
 These channels have become too big to ignore: Facebook has around 1.71 billion monthly active users; LinkedIn and Instagram have 500 million each; Twitter clocks 313 million, and Pinterest has 100 million.

-Businesses who can wield social media effectively are better able to connect and interact with customers to form strong relationships, which leads to conversions, as well as a place for people to take their complaints and questions.
+Businesses who can wield social media effectively are better able to connect and interact with customers to form strong relationships, which leads to conversions.

 Ali Golds, business coach at CreativeBizDev, gives her advice: “There’s something like 5.5 million small businesses in the UK, so if you want to make sure your business stands out, develops and grows, you need to invest in marketing.